 U.S. Snow Sculpting Championship & Winterfest - Lake Geneva

 With a full roster of events spanning five days, Lake Geneva’s Winterfest is certainly a celebration of the season.
 A winter carnival, snow race and chili cook-off dot the schedule, along with the ever-popular snow sculpting competition featuring teams from all across the U.S. vying to be champion.

 Have your kids ever seen a minnow race, taken a dog sled ride or watched ice kickball?
-If not, they’re in luck—Fish Creek’s Winter Fest features all of those and gives a thumbs-up to winter fun.
+If not, they’re in luck—Fish Creek’s Winter Festival features all of those and gives a thumbs-up to winter fun.
 Partake in outdoor activities, or escape the chill in a heated tent overlooking Green Bay and nosh on food and play wacky games (toilet seat toss, anyone?).

 Is it just us, or do freezing temps bring out the wacky in Wisconsin towns?
 Cedarburg’s two-day fest has barrel racing, an Ice-Burg Open Golf Tournament and even camel rides!
 Kids and adults will also enjoy ice-carving duels, dog-pulling contest, a chili cook-off, tractor-drawn hayrides and pancake breakfast.

-With skiing, tubing, ice golf, sledding, penguin egg hunt and much more, Bayfield (which gets more than 100 inches of snowfall annually) knows how to do winter festivals right.
-Locals celebrate the season with a whole weekend devoted to winter’s chill.
+With skiing, tubing, plunging into the frozen lake and much more, Bayfield (which gets more than 100 inches of snowfall annually) knows how to do winter festivals right.
+Locals celebrate the season with a whole weekend devoted to winter’s beauty.
 And if you really want to fit in?
 You might want to check out the whitefish liver eating contest—a “famous, local tradition.”